White-145/simple-text-engine/README.md

  * width - entity width (Default 1)
  * height - entity height (Default 1)

-A player is an entiti that can be controlled by simple commands (most likely to be removed soon due to easy replacement).
+A player is an entity that can be controlled by simple commands (likely to be removed soon due to too small differences in functionality with entities).
 Player requires the same arguments as the entity